tanakamasayuki/ESP32SerialCtl/README.md

 - `sys info` prints chip model, revision, clock, flash, SDK/IDF, build info.
 - `sys uptime` reports uptime in `hh:mm:ss` and raw milliseconds.
 - `sys time` returns the current local time in ISO 8601 format.
+- `sys timezone` gets/sets the persisted TZ string (also used by NTP).
 - `sys mem` lists heap/PSRAM totals, free, minimum, and largest blocks plus stack watermarks.
 - `sys reset` confirms the request, flushes output, then calls `ESP.restart()`.
 - `storage list/use/status` exposes whichever storage backends have been linked in (`SD`, `SPIFFS`, `LittleFS`, `FFat`).
 Use `storage use <name>` to select the active target and `storage status [name]` to inspect capacity and usage.